 Who can join QuitBot?

-- Individuals who are over 18, who live in the U.S., who smoke daily, can read English, and have a smartphone with the ability to use the Facebook Messenger app.
+- Individuals who are over 18, who live in the U.S., who smoke daily, can read English, and have a smartphone with the ability to receive text messages and use the mobile apps.

 - And who want to quit in the next 14 days!

 - Fill out a short (3- to 5-minute) survey online to find out if you are eligible to join QuitBot.